billfoxco/seeing-md/SEEING.md

 Memory, conditioning, assumptions, fear, and certainty enter the present so quickly that the lens becomes invisible.

 The interpretations hardest to examine do not arrive as claims to weigh.
 They arrive as a complete picture of the situation—already named, already furnished—which is why nothing in a request looks like an assumption.
 Ask what the work assumes the situation looks like, not only what it asserts.

+Reason does not necessarily expose that picture.
+It can make an unseen interpretation feel more certain by explaining why it makes sense.

 The aim is not more to know.
 It is less in the way.